PrameelaMaram/Comparing-Programs/README.md

 # Description

 The code is written to implement autocompletion feature, where a class maintains a dictionary of words with its popularity of occurrence and computes the top-3 most-likely completions of any input word quickly.
 [Involves the concept of AVL Trees]
-For Example:-
 ``````````````````````````````````````````````````
+Example
                                 crocodile
                                 16583
                     alpaca                       goat